fortunegbai/ColdPlay_KissCam_Incident/README.md

 ## Exploring Audience Privacy, Platform Responsibility, and Viral Amplification

-This case study analyzes a real-world viral event; the Coldplay 2025 concert “kiss-cam” incident—through the lens of product design, digital ethics, and platform accountability.
+This case study analyzes a real-world viral event; the Coldplay 2025 concert “kiss-cam” incident through the lens of product design, digital ethics, and platform accountability.
 It unpacks how human behavior, content virality, and UI/UX choices can intersect to either protect or exploit personal privacy in public spaces.

 ## What Happened